-Learn about the top luxury dive resorts in Indonesia, striking a perfect balance between sumptuous surroundings, world-class service, and some of the best diving on planet earth.
+Discover the top luxury dive resorts in Indonesia, that strike the perfect balance between sumptuous surroundings, world-class service, and some of the best diving on the planet.

 Deep in Southeast Asia's Coral Triangle, Indonesia is a diver's dream.
 The region is home to staggering biodiversity including ocean giants such as whale sharks, manta rays, and the mysterious mola mola.
 Plus, small and fascinating macro creatures, some of which are so strange, you'll swear they're the work of science fiction!

-It's not just the diving that draws visitors to Indonesia.
+But it's not just the diving that draws visitors to Indonesia.
 This country is famous for its welcoming hospitality and spectacular high-end resorts, perfect for adding some creature comforts to your holiday.
+Keep reading to discover our top picks for the best luxury dive resorts in Indonesia.

 Nestled between lush tropical greenery and Bunaken's turquoise sea, this beautiful and luxury dive resort in Indonesia pairs flawless service with fully sustainable operations.